-(A) Emission reduction credits expended within the next model year will be used at a rate of 1 gram to 1 gram.
-(B) Emission reduction credits expended after the end of the next model year must be used at a rate of 1.5 grams to 1 gram.
+(A) Emission reduction credits expended within the next model year to remedy final non-compliance will be used at a rate of 1 gram to 1 gram.

+(B) Emission reduction credits expended after the end of the next model year to remedy final non-compliance must be used at a rate of 1.5 grams to 1 gram.

-(de) (f) In 1995 and subsequent years, fire and police departments, and other entities that which specialize in emergency response may purchase emergency equipment powered by a non-California certified engine only when such equipment with a California-certified engine is not available.
+(\underline{de}) (f) In 1995 and subsequent years, fire and police departments, and other entities that which specialize in emergency response may purchase emergency equipment powered by a non-California certified engine only when such equipment with a California-certified engine is not available.
 For purposes of this section, a request to purchase emergency equipment powered by a non-California certified engine shall must be submitted for approval to the Executive Officer.